frederickw082922/lockdown_readthedocs/docs/source/combined/comb-getting-started.rst

-Using Audit and Remediate at the same time
+Using Audit and Remediate together
 ==========================================

 Using both Audit and Remediate in a workflow